lfex/py/README.md

 +----------------+
 ```

-As depcited above, when the LFE py/ErlPort Python server starts, it brings up
+As depicted above, when the LFE py/ErlPort Python server starts, it brings up
 a Python 3 interpreter.
 LFE py configures the ``PYTHONPATH`` for
 ErlPort so that the custom encoder, decoder, and object helper Python modules
 are available for use by all Python calls issued to the workers.